 Guard & Reserve Retirement Benefits

 Retirement is based on earning 20 good years of service.
 Your active duty time will count toward a good year of service.
 And if you served a partial year of active duty, it may give you an additional year of service.
 For example, I extended 6 months on my active duty contract, finishing with 6.5 years on active duty.
-I immediately transferred into the Individual Ready Reserve (IRR) to finish my 8-year commitment.
+I immediately transferred to the Individual Ready Reserve (IRR) to finish my 8-year commitment.
 That half a year of active duty, plus the other 6 months in the IRR gave me a good year of service toward retirement.
 So I have 7 good years already.

 What is a Good Year of Service?
 A good year of service equals 50 points.
 You will earn 1 point for each drill served (remember, you earn 4 drills per drill weekend, so 12 drill weekends per year is 48 points).
 You also earn 15 participation points per year, and 1 point for each day of AT time (your annual training, which is usually around 15 days per year).
 So you can easily earn about 78 points per year with regular service (48+15+15 = 78).